plone/documentation/manage/installing/installation_minimal_buildout.rst

    bin/instance stop

-Plone will run on port 8080 and can be accessed via http://localhost:8080.
+Plone will run on port 8080 you can access your install via http://localhost:8080.

 Use login id "admin" and password "admin" for initial login so you can create a site.

-This build would be adequate for a quick evaluation installation.
-For a production or development installation, use one of Plone's installers.